rorosaurus/3ds-xl-usb-c/README.md

 # 3ds-usb-c
-A USB-C mod for the 3DS and 3DSXL!
+A USB-C mod for the 3DS and 3DS XL!

 ## This project is not yet fully ready for prime-time.
 It's still being tested and verified.

 ![After with bezel](https://github.com/rorosaurus/3ds-usb-c/blob/master/images/after-with-bezel.jpg)

+This mod has not yet been verified on an original 3DS.
+It was verified on a 3DS XL.

+This mod is not compatible with: 2DS, New 2DS XL, New 3DS, New 3DS XL.

 ## Assembly/Instructions